 In other words, prepare to walk for a while if you plan to see the entirety of ancient Malia.
 And since many of the ruins are directly exposed to the sun, bring your hat or visit on a cloudy day.

-This guide to what to wear in Summer in Crete’s archaeological sites will certainly give you a hand to find a comfy outfit, remember that most sites have big areas exposed to the sun.
+This guide to what to wear in Summer in Crete’s archaeological sites will certainly give you a hand in finding a comfy outfit.
+Remember that most sites have big areas exposed to the sun.

 Times

-The opening times may vary, but the archaeological site is usually open all year round, despite the ongoing excavations.
+Although the opening times may vary, the archaeological site is usually open all year round despite the ongoing excavations.

 Costs

-The total ticket price is at €6, which is a great deal if you are into history and willing to research before visiting.
-The reduced fare is €3, while it’s free for students below 25 years of age from the European Union.
+The total ticket price is €6, which is a great deal if you are into history and willing to research before visiting.
+The reduced fare is €3, free for students under 25 from the European Union.

 How to Get There

-The archaeological site of Malia is about three kilometers east of the resort town of Malia, so you can even walk from the city if you wish.
+The Malia archaeological site is about three kilometers east of the resort town of Malia, so you can walk from the city if you wish.

-Alternatively, you could hop on a bus from Stalis to the Malia Antiquities bus stop and walk less than 10 minutes to the site entry.
+Alternatively, hop on a bus from Stalis to the Malia Antiquities bus stop and walk less than 10 minutes to the site entry.

 Finally, if you’re based in Heraklion, you can reach ancient Malia by car in about 30 minutes.